The latest news for New Zealand Landlords and Tenants

 Methamphetamine contamination, one-thousand dollars in rent arrears, and over 48,000 dollars of damage was the result of a nightmare tenant and property manager Yvonne Parker not completing a comprehensive credit check on them during due diligence.

-While Parker thought she took correct steps in making sure Alysha Howe would be the perfect tenant, this is questionable.
+While Parker thought she took correct steps in making sure her prospective tenant would be perfect, this is questionable.
 This is because the tenant has previous cases with the tribunal which show she owed $5000 to one Whangarei landlord.

 - the Tenancy Tribunal database

 - and all of New Zealand’s credit agency databases (if it were comprehensive).